Moulberry/AxiomDocumentation/src/advanced/commands.md

 ### /axiomenablecheats

 - Forces the world to have cheats enabled, even if they are disabled.
+This is not available in [Multiplayer](/multiplayer/intro.md).

 ### /axiomhandshake

 - Tests the connection by emulating a player join on a server.
+This only works on [Multiplayer](/multiplayer/intro.md).

 ### /axiomintro